SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 I wanted it portable and be able to be ran both locally and remotely.
 After all scripts are ran, I wanted to be able to disable the machine from the network.

-This does it all.
-Starting with the Local Version upload.
-Update 02/12/2024 This is now fully functioning.

-Remote Version Uploaded 02/12/2024.

-Remote Version Updated 03/11/2025. - For remote functions that require a domain name, the domain name is now retreived from the computer you are currently using so no changing of the file is needed.

 Just download the script.
 Rename it to a .ps1 file and run as an admin with powershell.